- How MFA works

 Point the camera to the QR code shown on the DIALOG box.
 Upon a successful QR scan, the camera window should disappear.

-Alternatively, you can manually enter the code shown on the same page ("Manual Entry Key:") but hitting the "Base32" button on the app under the QR button.
+Alternatively, you can manually enter the code shown on the same page ("Manual Entry Key:") by hitting the "Base32" button on the app under the QR button.

-Turn on the TOKEN2 token and touch it with your phone (make sure it is overlapped by the NFC antenna) and click "Connect" on the app.
+Turn on the TOKEN2 token and place it on your phone, making sure it is over the NFC antenna.
+Then click "Connect" on the app.

-If the phone's NFC antenna does not correctly cover the token, the connection will fail.
+If the phone's NFC antenna does not completely align with the token, the connection will fail.
 Try moving the phone or token until you successfully connect the devices.
 Also make sure the NFC is enabled on the phone, and that the token is turned on.
 Click here for more information on the NFC link stability issues with Token 2 programmable tokens.

 Upon successful connection, click the "Burn seed" button.
 If NFC link is established and the code is correctly scanned, you should see a status window showing "Burning..." and eventually (in a second or two), "burn seed successful.." message in the log window.

 After completing the burning process, turn the token display off and turn it on again.